os-chip-design/chip-design-intro/lab01.md

  ## Optional: Synthesize a Very Simple Design

  Although the former designs have been simple, we often loose the connection how they are implemented.
 I suggest to synthesize a super simple design, e.g., an 8-bit counter and explore the results in more detail.
+Can you see the adder used for the counter?